renatahodovan/fuzzinator/README.rst

 All the above features are fully customizable either by writing a simple config file or by implementing Python snippets to cover special needs.
-Check out some slides_ about *Fuzzinator* for a general overview, or see the `Tutorial <docs/tutorial.rst>`_ for a detailed walk-through.
+Check out some slides_ about *Fuzzinator* for a general overview, or see the Tutorial_ for a detailed walk-through.
 There is also a repository collecting configurations_ for various real-life SUTs and fuzzers.

 To help tracking the progress of the fuzzing, *Fuzzinator* provides three
 interfaces: